KasparEtter/ef1p/pages/email/email.md

 [does not provide authentication](https://tools.ietf.org/html/rfc8551#section-2.4.4)) and to PGP with the [Modification Detection Code (MDC)](https://tools.ietf.org/html/rfc4880#section-5.13), which consists of a [SHA-1 hash](#secure-hash-algorithms) appended to the message before encryption.
-PGP does not support deniable authentication but you can [share a new private key](https://crypto.stackexchange.com/a/67324/76600) with the recipient or use [symmetric-key encryption](https://tools.ietf.org/html/rfc4880#section-5.3) with a shared key.
+PGP does not support deniable authentication, but you can [share a new private key](https://crypto.stackexchange.com/a/67324/76600) with the recipient or use [symmetric-key encryption](https://tools.ietf.org/html/rfc4880#section-5.3) with a shared key.
 S/MIME doesn't really support deniable authentication either.
 You can use a non-interactive